 Receivables.
-Receivables are presented net of allowances for doubtful accounts of approximately \$2.1 million at December 31, 2020 and 2019.
+Receivables are presented net of allowances for doubtful accounts of approximately \$1.6 million and \$2.1 million at December 31, 2021 and 2020, respectively.
 We monitor our exposure for credit losses and maintain adequate allowances for doubtful accounts.
 We determine these allowances based on our historical write-off experience and/or specific customer circumstances and provide such allowances when amounts are reasonably estimable and it is probable a loss has been incurred.
 Although we have been growing business with certain of our larger customers, and there has been some industry consolidation where certain of our customers are merging, we do not believe that significant credit risk exists or that we have a significant concentration of accounts receivable with a single customer or group of customers due to our diverse customer base.
 See Item 1A, "Risk Factors," for additional information regarding risks associated with a concentrated customer base.